Death penalty phase of trial looms for NYC bike path killer - NewsBreak

 The same jury that found Saipov guilty will return to work, hearing from additional witnesses in the trial's penalty phase.
 Anything less than a unanimous vote for death will mean Saipov will spend the rest of his life in prison.

-Saipov's lawyers hope to convince jurors that a life term is punishment enough for the attack that killed five friends from Argentina, a woman from Belgium and two Americans.
+Saipov's lawyers hope to convince jurors that a life term is punishment enough for a spree that killed five friends from Argentina, a woman from Belgium and two Americans.

 New York does not have capital punishment and hasn’t executed anyone since 1963, but Saipov’s trial is in federal court, where a death sentence is still an option, though one rarely sought with success.
 The last time a person was executed for a federal crime in New York was in 1954.